-Addiction and drug dependence are a growing problem in the United States, and the prospect of getting professional help for a drug problem may be daunting.
+Addiction and drug dependence is a growing problem in the United States, and the prospect of getting professional help for a drug problem may seem daunting.
 A quick Internet search will reveal a host of home remedies and alternative therapies that claim to help people kick drug addiction and dependence.
 Some hold more water than others and may even be found in addiction treatment centers across the country.

 But what about the more serious withdrawal symptoms?
 Is it safe to go through detox and withdrawal on your own?
 Also, will it be an effective way to escape the oppression of active addiction and achieve lasting sobriety?

-Learn more about drug withdrawal, thedetoxification process, and whether or not home remedies are a viable detox option
+Learn more about drug withdrawal, the detoxification process, and whether or not home remedies are a viable detox option.

 Withdrawal symptoms are the result of your nervous system suddenly going out of balance after you remove a chemical it came to rely on.
 In some cases, your brain will attempt to produce chemicals that counteract the drug to achieve balance, but the chemicals are ultimately suppressed by the powerful foreign substance.
 When you stop taking the drug, the natural chemicals that were held at bay will be unleashed and cause uncomfortable symptoms until your brain reaches a balance.